w3c/wcag/README.md

 Once a technique branch and file is set up, populate the content and request review:

 * Populate the template with appropriate content, using other techniques as examples for code formatting choices.
 Keep the existing structural sections from the template in place.
-* When the technique is ready for review, make a pull request into master.
+* When the technique is ready for review, make a pull request into the main branch.
 * If you wish to reference the draft technique from an Understanding document, use the technique's rawgit URI.
 * After a technique is approved, the chairs will assign it an ID and update links to it in the Undestanding documents.